Join the Fun at Homesteading Today: Tell your stories, share recipes & tips!

 Land should be set aside for green manures and cover crops to disc back into the soil.
 Crop and land rotation for both plants and animals should be practiced to minimize disease to both.

-Land is not your only resource you need to care for.
-Water is a precious resource that seems to be getting more and more scarce these days and therefore we need to conserve water.
-When you have run-off harvest that by placing a dam at the bottom of the run-off.
+When you have ground run-off harvest that water by placing a dam at the bottom of the run-off area.
 Put in underground water tanks and rain barrels to store excess water that comes off your homestead roof.
 This is free water that you can use on your vegetables and herbs.

 Think about your power needs and whether you want to rely on municipal power or if you want to live off the grid.
 More than 200 000 Americans live off the grid, and you could be one of them.
 It does mean a little bit of planning and investment upfront for the solar panels and other equipment, but this money is generally recouped within 3-5 years.